alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week4.md

 ## Progress Report
 * Added primitive object detection / avoidance in the simulation using euclidian distance.
 * Current avoidance procedure: sample best avoidance path at every waypoint.
 If object is encountered, move to avoidance path and then recalculate A*.
+* Began working on presentation slides for next week.

 ## Obstacles
 *